stuible/VCH-homehealth/pages/modules/palliative-care/case-studies/may.md

   - Extra strength acetaminophen (3-4 times per week)

 visit:
   Follow-up Visit: ALS Centre team has been following May and after a recent appointment they called the health unit and indicated that for a variety of reasons, May is now approaching end stage ALS.
 They stated May now has a prognosis of approximately 6 months.
-Client’s husband was unable to attend the appointment and therefore further in-depth conversation did not take place.
+May’s husband was unable to attend the appointment and therefore an in-depth conversation did not take place.

 reflection:
   - What are your priorities for your next visit and what concerns might you identify in advance?